 The psychological impact of acute trauma can vary depending on factors such as the nature of the event, the individual’s coping skills, their support system, and any past experiences of trauma.
 Some individuals may recover relatively quickly and resume their normal functioning.

 In contrast, others may struggle to cope with the aftermath of acute trauma and develop acute stress disorder (ASD) or post-traumatic stress disorder (PTSD).
+Acute trauma can also lead to the formation of traumatic memories, which may require therapeutic approaches like EMDR and trauma-informed therapy to address and process.

 Chronic trauma